 The Knockouts: Two-Leg Game Theory

 Once the playoffs begin, the betting environment shifts entirely.
-First legs are about positioning and teams balance the need to grab an advantage without overcommitting and exposing themselves for the return.
-Second legs are state-driven, and an early goal can change the entire expected total as one team must attack and space opens for transitions.
+The 2025/26 playoffs proved this emphatically: first legs produced both cautious 0–1 results (Benfica–Real Madrid) and wide-open thrillers (Galatasaray 5–2 Juventus).
+First legs are about positioning where teams balance the need to grab an advantage without overcommitting and exposing themselves for the return.
+Second legs are state-driven: an early goal can change the entire expected total as one team must attack and space opens for transitions.
+Atalanta’s 4–1 second-leg comeback against Dortmund (overturning a 2–0 deficit) and Sporting’s 5–0 extra-time comeback against Bodø/Glimt (overturning a 0–3 deficit) were textbook examples of how second-leg game states create entirely different betting environments.

 The seeding logic matters here too.
 Teams finishing 9th–16th are seeded in the playoffs and get the second leg at home in principle.
 Teams finishing 17th–24th are unseeded and host the first leg.
 In 2025/26, league phase ranking also extends seeding advantages deeper into the tournament: teams finishing 1st–4th can gain home advantage in second legs at the quarter-finals, and teams finishing 1st–2nd can gain it in the semi-finals.
 That makes league phase table position genuinely consequential even for teams already guaranteed qualification.